TheRoboticsClub/colab-gsoc2019-Shyngyskhan_Abilkassov/docs/_posts/2019-05-26-first-post.md

 ---
 layout: post
+title: Week 0.
+Hello GSoC
-title: About me and my project
+subtitle: A little bit about me and my project
 ---

 **In this post I'll introduce myself and tell about the project I'm going to work this summer.**